Finding coherent node groups in directed graphs: Special cases for finding the optimal partition exactly in polynomial time

-We showed that in general solving \prbgtsp is an \np-hard problem.
-However, there are two cases where we can solve the sub-problem in polynomial time: ($i$) the input graph is a tree or ($ii$) $k = 2$.
+We showed that solving \prbgtspalt in general is \np-hard.
+However, there are two cases where we can solve \prbgtspalt in polynomial time: ($i$) the input graph is a tree or ($ii$) $k = 2$.
 In this section, we will consider these two cases.
 The more general case is discussed in the next section.

-We should point out that while we focus on $L_2$ error this approach works with any error as long as it can be decomposed as a sum over the nodes.
+We should point out that while we focus on $L_2$ loss, this approach works with any loss function as long as it can be decomposed as a sum over the nodes.

 \textbf{Case when the input graph is a tree.} We will first consider a case when the input graph $G$ is a tree.
-For simplicity, we will assume that $G$ is also arborescence, that is, there is a root vertex, say $r$, from that connects to each vertex with a \emph{directed} path, but we can extend this approach to trees and forests.
+For simplicity, we will assume that $G$ is also arborescence, that is, there is a root vertex, say $r$, from which there is a path to each vertex with a \emph{directed} path, but we can extend this approach to trees and forests.

 Given an arborescence $G = (V, E)$ and a vertex $v \in V$, let $G_v$ be the subtree containing $v$ and its descendants.
 We define $c[v, i]$ to be the cost of the optimal partition $\fm{S}$ of $G_v$ such that $v \in S_i$.
-Note that $\min_i c[r, i]$ is equal to the cost of the solution to \prbgtsp.
+Note that $\min_i c[r, i]$ is equal to the cost of the solution to \prbgtspalt.

 In order to compute $c[v, i]$, let us first define